jgoldbeck/KayakChallenge/README.md

 If you like it warm, http://kayakchallenge.herokuapp.com/whynotgoto?dest=Austin

 Authored by jgoldbeck.
-February 15, 2013
+Version 0.6.0 February 15, 2013